INFORMSJoC/2023.0245/README.md

 [Figure 14](results/Figure%2014.pdf) in the paper shows the sensitivity to demand for cases with $m= 5$.
 On average among all tested scenarios, the estimate of the expected relative improvement in the upper-bound, i.e., Myopic policy at iteration zero, after using the ADP approach is 6.8% and 7.6% for the real (red) and larger (blue) demand, respectively.

-[Figure 15](results/Figure%2015.png) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Mondays $(τ = 0)$ during the years 2015 and 2016.
+[Figure 15](results/Figure%2015.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Mondays $(τ = 0)$ during the years 2015 and 2016.

-[Figure 16](results/Figure%2016.png) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Sundays $(τ = 6)$ during the years 2015 and 2016.
+[Figure 16](results/Figure%2016.PNG) in the paper compares the fitted negative binomial and Poisson distributions with historical demand data for Sundays $(τ = 6)$ during the years 2015 and 2016.

-[Figure 17](results/Figure%2017.pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for two common order sizes, 6 and 8, at HGH in 2017.
+[Figure 17 (A)](results/Figure%2017%20(A).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 6 at HGH in 2017.

+[Figure 17 (B)](results/Figure%2017%20(B).pdf) in the paper compares the historical distribution of remaining shelf-life with the fitted multinomial distribution for order sizes of 8 at HGH in 2017.

 ## Replicating

+To replicate the results in [Figure 1](results/Figure%201.pdf), run the notebook [Figure 1.ipynb](scripts/Figure%201.ipynb).
+Note that the pickle data required for this replication is available upon request and has not been uploaded to this repository.

+To replicate the results in [Figure 2 (A)](results/Figure%202%20(A).pdf), [Figure 2 (B)](results/Figure%202%20(B).pdf), [Figure 2 (C)](results/Figure%202%20(C).pdf), and [Figure 2 (D)](results/Figure%202%20(D).pdf), run the notebook [Figure 2.ipynb](scripts/Figure%202.ipynb).

+To replicate the results in [Figure 3](results/Figure%203.pdf), run the R script [Figure 3.R](scripts/Figure%203.R).
+The CSV data required for this replication is available in the [data](data/Figure%203/) folder.

+To replicate the results in [Figure 4](results/Figure%204.pdf), run the R script [Figure 4.R](scripts/Figure%204.R).
+The CSV data required for this replication is available in the [data](data/Figure%204/) folder.

+To replicate the results in [Figure 5](results/Figure%205.pdf), run the R script [Figure 5.R](scripts/Figure%205.R).
+The CSV data required for this replication is available in the [data](data/Figure%205/) folder.

+To replicate the results in [Figure 6](results/Figure%206.pdf), run the R script [Figure 6.R](scripts/Figure%206.R).
+The CSV data required for this replication is available in the [data](data/Figure%206/) folder.

+To replicate the results in [Figure 7](results/Figure%207.pdf), run the R script [Figure 7.R](scripts/Figure%207.R).
+The CSV data required for this replication is available in the [data](data/Figure%207/) folder.

+To replicate the results in [Figure 8](results/Figure%208.pdf), run the R script [Figure 8.R](scripts/Figure%208.R).
+The CSV data required for this replication is available in the [data](data/Figure%208/) folder.

+To replicate the results in [Figure 9](results/Figure%209.pdf), run the R script [Figure 9.R](scripts/Figure%209.R).
+The CSV data required for this replication is available in the [data](data/Figure%209/) folder.

+To replicate the results in [Figure 10](results/Figure%2010.pdf), run the R script [Figure 10.R](scripts/Figure%2010.R).
+The CSV data required for this replication is available in the [data](data/Figure%2010/) folder.

+To replicate the results in [Figure 11](results/Figure%2011.pdf), run the R script [Figure 11.R](scripts/Figure%2011.R).
+Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2011/) folder.

+To replicate the results in [Figure 12](results/Figure%2012.pdf), run the R script [Figure 12.R](scripts/Figure%2012.R).
+The CSV data required for this replication is available in the [data](data/Figure%2012/) folder.

+To replicate the results in [Figure 13](results/Figure%2013.pdf), run the R script [Figure 13.R](scripts/Figure%2013.R).
+The CSV data required for this replication is available in the [data](data/Figure%2013/) folder.

+To replicate the results in [Figure 14](results/Figure%2014.pdf), run the R script [Figure 14.R](scripts/Figure%2014.R).
+The CSV data required for this replication is available in the [data](data/Figure%2014/) folder.

+To replicate the results in [Figure 15](results/Figure%2015.PNG), run the R script [Figure 15.R](scripts/Figure%2015.R).
+Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2015/) folder.

+To replicate the results in [Figure 16](results/Figure%2016.PNG), run the R script [Figure 16.R](scripts/Figure%2016.R).
+Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2016/) folder.

-To replicate the results in each figure, run the corresponding [script](scripts/).
+To replicate the results in [Figure 17 (A)](results/Figure%2017%20(A).pdf) and [Figure 17 (B)](results/Figure%2017%20(B).pdf), run the R script [Figure 17.R](scripts/Figure%2017.R).
+The CSV data required for this replication is available in the [data](data/Figure%2017/) folder.

 ## Ongoing Development